 - variety of cooking methods like stove top, grilling, oven, no cook, sous vide and Instant Pot.
 In many recipes, we give you different options.

 - nutritious.
 We love our treats, but on a day to day basis, we try to pack our meals with lots of good nutrition.
 You will see tons of baby spinach in our recipes for example!
+And lots of vegetarian recipes.

 - pretty on the plate.
 We love bold colors and beautiful looking food.